 As well all know Climate Change affects every community.

-“Climate Change affects every community, regardless of income or demographics, yet we do not see an equitable distribution of solutions,” said Gregory Lopez, Climate Program Director of the Leonardo DiCaprio Foundation.
+It also affects everyone but regardless of income or demographics.
+However, most know we do not see an fair distribution of solutions.
+This was said parenthetically by Gregory Lopez, Climate Program Director of the Leonardo DiCaprio Foundation.
 “We are pleased to continue supporting RE-volv in bringing affordable solar power to diverse communities across the country.”

-“RE-volv’s financial model is a fantastic way to empower community members to support clean energy while also helping a nonprofit increase their ability to support its community.
+“RE-volv’s financial model is a fantastic way to allow community members to support clean energy while also helping a nonprofit increase their ability to support its community.
 It’s a win-win,” said Adam Tholen, the project lead for Project Home and a student at UW-Madison.

 The program is a year-long fellowship that provides valuable career skills to college students by training them to bring solar to nonprofits in their communities.

 “RE-volv’s Solar Ambassador program empowers college students to bring clean energy to their communities, and by doing so, we’re training tomorrow’s clean energy leaders” said Andreas Karelas, RE-volv’s founder and Executive Director.

-An estimated 1.5 million nonprofits in the U.S. face financial barriers to obtaining solar power, as they do not qualify for solar tax credits or are too small to attract traditional investors.
-These nonprofits miss out on the financial benefits of solar which they could use to further support the communities they serve.
-RE-volv’s model helps bridge this funding gap for organizations that provide valuable public services to vulnerable communities, including:
+More important and hence they do not qualify for solar tax credits.
+Another excuse is that they are too small to attract traditional investors.
+So nonprofits miss out on the financial benefits of solar.
+This energy savings or money could then be used to further support the communities they serve.
+RE-volv’s model helps bridge this funding gap for organizations.
+These groups must provide valuable public services to vulnerable communities, including: